Mount Rainier’s Longmire Village

 Longmire is the Wonderland Trail’s greatest brush with civilization.
 This is the most popular place to start and finish the 93 mile loop and it is buzzing with tourists most days of the summer.
 Longmire is an entertaining mix of people – some reeking of perfume, others reeking of body odor after days on the trail.
 You will find people preparing for summit attempts, others clambering off of tour buses, and in the restrooms you might just spot a man in a suit washing his hands next to a “ripe” backpacker drying his socks on the hand dryer.
 If this isn’t your cup of tea, you will find it refreshing to leave Longmire behind you as you embark on your adventure.

-For a few trivial reasons – mostly habit, I have always started my trips up at Sunrise, and I find it to be a nice treat to arrive at Longmire around lunchtime on the fourth day of the hike.
+Rather than join the masses and start your trip at Longmire, Mowich Lake and Sunrise also make fine places to start and end the trip.
+Starting at Sunrise, I find it to be a nice treat to arrive at Longmire around lunchtime on the fourth day of the hike.
 Here you can pick up a food cache at the ranger station, give your face a good scrub with warm water, and have an espresso and a sandwich at the Longmire lodge if you would like.

 Longmire to Rampart Ridge